 Monday 5th October: The History of Railways in Paris by Michael Bunn

 Monday 2nd November: Lady Lisa at the Lavender Line by Chris Heeley

 The purpose of the Croydon Group is to support the Mid Hants Railway physically and financially, and to provide local members with monthly talks and information on developments on the the Railway.
 Every year, through our fundraising, we donate over £500 to specific projects on the Railway, to help to keep steam running between Alton and Alresford.

-You can help the Group support the Railway by coming to our monthly meetings on the second Friday of each month, except August: non-Members are also welcome.
+You can help the Group support the Railway by coming to our monthly meetings (non-Members are also welcome).
 For your £1.50 (2010) entrance fee we can offer the chance to:

 - be entertained by a varied programme of transport speakers;

 - chat to like minded enthusiasts;